Direct solution of linearized phonon Boltzmann equation¶

 This last command is repeated at different temperatures to obtain the properties at multiple temperatures.

-space, i.e., to select the nearly zero eigenvalues.
-The default cutoff
+i.e., to select the nearly zero eigenvalues.
+The default cutoff value is 1e-8

-is clear gap between non-zero eigenvalue and nearly-zero eigenvalues.
+see if there is clear gap between non-zero eigenvalue and nearly-zero

 is